sdekockere/IceShelf/README.md

 1. The Geant4 code
 2. The ray tracing code

 The Geant4 code files can be recognized by the word "*IceShelf*" at the start.
 Additionally, it also includes the file "*SimplePhysicsList.cpp*", which defines the list of physical processes that are being simulated during the propagation of the particles.
 Finally, it also includes the file "*IceDensityModels.hh*", in which the density model of the ice is defined.
-The endpoint formalism is implemented in the file "IceShelfSteppingAction.cpp", which determines all the actions that need to be taken for each step of each particle during the simulation.
+The endpoint formalism is implemented in the file "*IceShelfSteppingAction.cpp*", which determines all the actions that need to be taken for each step of each particle during the simulation.
 For more information on how Geant4 works, please refer to the manual of Geant4.

 The ray tracing code consists of the files "*IceRayTracing.hh*" and "*IceRayTracing.cc*", developed by Uzair A. Latif.
 The files are included in this repository, but can also be found at https://github.com/uzairlatif90.
-Additionally, the ray tracing code also includes the files "*AirToIceRayTracing.hh*" and "*AirToIceRayTracing.cc*", also developed by Uzair A. Latif, which is used to perform ray tracing for particles propagating out of the ice, into the atmosphere (so-called albedo-particles).
-However, this feature is not up to date, and is therefore disabled by default.
+Additionally, the ray tracing code also includes the files "*AirToIceRayTracing.hh*" and "*AirToIceRayTracing.cc*", also developed by Uzair A. Latif, which is used to perform ray tracing for particles propagating out of the ice, into the atmosphere (so-called albedo particles).
+However, this feature is not up to date and not well maintained, and is therefore disabled by default.

 Below you will find more information about the prerequisites needed to install the code, how to install the code, how to use the code, how to configure the code, which coordinate system is used by the code and how to run an example.

 # Prerequisites
-To be able to compile the Geant4 code, you will need to install several additional packages.
+To be able to compile the Geant4 code, you will need to install several additional packages:
 1. cmake, version 2.6 or higher
 2. Geant4 (the code has been extensively tested with version 10.05)
 3. ROOT (recommended: version 6.24 or higher, which should work with the CMakeLists.txt provided for compilation)